-Simon specialises in healthcare, bringing his understanding of technical requirements to the briefing, design and delivery of healthcare buildings across the UK.
+Simon leads our Healthcare sector, bringing his understanding of technical requirements to the briefing, design and delivery of healthcare buildings across the UK.
 With expertise in research design, he has also delivered a number of laboratories for universities and healthcare providers in the UK and overseas.

 What are the key challenges facing healthcare?

 Following years of underfunding there is now the opportunity for significant investment in health buildings with the opportunity to transform the estate and delivery of health services.
 New developments must support new ways of working with the digitisation of services, support the decarbonisation of the NHS, and utilise Modern Methods of Construction.
 We are also learning from the Covid-19 pandemic designing flexible buildings with the potential to adapt to future infection control challenges.

 What’s your favourite project you’ve worked on to date?

 The best projects are usually those with good teams and clients who are driven to do things better.
 We recently completed the General Intensive Care Unit project for the University Hospital Southampton.
 As designers we worked closely with the clinical teams to really understand how they worked and what was important for their patients.
 We were able to translate their vision creating an efficient, flexible, light-filled interior with innovative spaces for rehabilitation and palliative care.

 The stereotype of architects as ego driven designers who don’t listen.
 The most important skill we have as architects is the ability to listen and challenge, collaboratively exploring ideas with clients and project teams to find better ways of working.
 Working in healthcare we are experts in building but are always learning about how services work, the needs of clinical staff, their patients and relatives.

 Best book you’ve read?